diogoduartec/apache-pulsar-python-poc/README.md

-# Apache Pulsar with Python - POC
+# Apache Pulsar with Python Client and Websocket

 ## Setup Standalone Apache Pulsar with docker-compose